Key Organizations

 The National Center on Domestic and Sexual Violence (NCDSV)

 NCDSV provides and customizes training and consultation; influences policy, promotes collaboration; and enhances diversity with the goal of ending domestic and sexual violence.
-NCDSV provides technical assistance to State Domestic Violence Coalitions (DVCs) and works closely with the CDC and CDC Foundation Staff to support DVCs in the DELTA FOCUS Program.
-The NCDSV maintains extensive lists of publications and links to DELTA Program-related resources.
+For over a decade, the NCDSV provided technical assistance to State Domestic Violence Coalitions (DVCs) and worked closely with the CDC and CDC Foundation Staff to support DVCs in the DELTA Program.
+The NCDSV maintains extensive lists of publications and links with resources on many topics as well as special sections devoted to the Military Response to Domestic and Sexual Violence

 National Network to End Domestic Violence (NNEDV)